 - 1. At least one Fire Department will modify its in-service training plan to include Disability Awareness & Sensitivity Training either developed, endorsed or conducted by NCCI staff. - 2.
 At least one local bank will produce an audio-tape or CD-ROM version of its products and services brochure so that it is accessible for visually-impaired consumers. - 3.
-The Clinton County Public Transit (CCPT) and the County Planning Department will improve its services to disabled consumers by requiring its transit employees to go through disability awareness and etiquette training conducted by NCCI staff
+NCCI, or as a result of NCCI'S efforts another agency, will apply for and be awarded funding through the NYS Department of Transportation (NYSDOT) to conduct a Mobility Management program that will coordinate transportation in Clinton County to improve accessibility and mobility for seniors and individuals with disabilities. - 4.
+At least one local business will improve its wheelchair accessibility to be compliant with the Americans with Disabilities Act (ADA).